Voiced by: Rina Sato (Japanese), Greg Ayres (English)

 - Cannot Keep a Secret: He's so terrible at keeping his status as a mage a secret that all his students find out halfway through the anime.

-- Hates Baths: Like in the manga, Negi hates baths and Asuna has to forcefully wash him.
+- Hates Baths: Like in the manga, Negi won't take a bath unless Asuna forces him to.

 - It Was a Gift: